JackDaniells/csv-parser/README.md

 }
 ```
 > If only part of the columns in the `ColumnGroup` list is found, the grouping is not performed.

+# Future works

+For the evolution and improvement of the project, it would be interesting:

+* Enable processing of other file types.
+The read and write architecture has already been designed thinking about new file formats,
+it is only necessary to respect the `IOStrategy` interface and add the new implementation inside `StrategySelector` object.
+* Present a parallel approach for column validation (required and unique fields), because these validations are not interdependent.